 On the Estate Tax Deduction

 The estate tax deduction is the IRS’s way of preventing double taxation.
 Sometimes, the estate of a deceased will have income coming its way, such as for a property sale that hasn’t gone through by the time the owner dies.
 That kind of income is known as Income in Respect of Decedent (IRD).
 A large estate might face double taxation at the federal level.
 First, the regular estate tax and second, the income tax on the IRD.
 The estate tax deduction lets you deduct the portion of the estate tax paid for the IRD from the income tax on that IRD, thereby ensuring that the same assets aren’t taxed twice.

 State Estate Taxes

 If you die in certain US states the value of your estate will suffer for it.
-Washington, Oregon, Minnesota, Illinois, Maryland, Delaware, Connecticut, New York, Rhode Island, Massachusetts, Maine, Hawaii and Washington, D.C. all levy estate taxes.
+Washington, Oregon, Minnesota, Illinois, Maryland, Vermont, Connecticut, New York, Rhode Island, Massachusetts, Maine, Hawaii and Washington, D.C. all levy estate taxes.
 That means that the estates of people who live in those states (or D.C.) whose assets are above the threshold for taxation will be taxed at both the federal and state level.
 Other states, like Kansas, Mississippi and West Virginia, don’t have estate tax.
 Of course, having both federal and state taxes is common with income taxes.
 It’s rare with estate taxes.
 If you live in one of the states that has its own estate tax, that will mean less money for your heirs.
 Are you a resident of one of the places listed above?
 You (well, technically your beneficiaries) have even more to gain from some thoughtful estate planning and advanced gift-making.

 Related Article: The 7 States with the Highest Death Taxes